Urgent mental health support and assistance

 Helplines are a great resource if you (or someone you know) struggle with mental health issues.
 These services can provide you with information, tools and advice.

-Service | Focus | Phone number / chat link |
+| Service | Focus | Phone number / chat link |

-Lifeline | Australia-wide crisis support and suicide prevention service | 13 11 14 |
+| Lifeline | Australia-wide crisis support and suicide prevention service | 13 11 14 |

-Lifeline chat | Short-term support for people who are feeling overwhelmed and having difficulty coping or staying safe | lifeline.org.au/crisis-chat/ |
+| Lifeline chat | Short-term support for people who are feeling overwhelmed or having difficulty coping. | lifeline.org.au/crisis-chat/ |

-SuicideLine | Support for people at risk of suicide, concerned about someone at risk, bereaved by suicide and people experiencing emotional or mental health issues | 1300 651 251 |
+| SuicideLine | Support to people at risk of suicide, concerned about someone at risk, bereaved by suicide and people experiencing emotional or mental health issues. | 1300 651 251 |

-Suicide Call Back Service | For people having suicidal thoughts or for family or friends affected by suicide | 1300 659 467 |
+| Suicide Call Back Service | For individuals, family or friends at risk of suicide, or have been affected by suicide, or supporting people who have been affected by suicide. | 1300 659 467 |

-1800RESPECT | Support for people affected by sexual assault, or domestic and family violence and abuse | 1800 737 732 |
+| 1800RESPECT | Support for people impacted by domestic, family or sexual violence. | 1800 737 732 |

-Kids Helpline | Free counselling for young people between the ages of 5 and 25 | 1800 551 800 |
+| Kids Helpline | For young people (aged between five and 25) who need advice, counselling or just someone to talk to. | 1800 551 800 |

 Translation and relay services

-Service | Focus | Phone number |
+| Service | Focus | Phone number |

-Translating and Interpreting Service (TIS National) | Free translation support for people with English as a second language | 13 14 50 |
+| Translating and Interpreting Service (TIS National) | Free translation support for people with English as a second language. | 13 14 50 |

-National Relay Service | Helps callers with a hearing or speech difficulties to communicate by phone | Voice relay number TTY number |
+| National Relay Service | Helps callers with hearing or speech difficulties to communicate by phone. | Voice relay number TTY number |

 Talking to your doctor (GP) about mental health